jaythad13/Mathematikezettelkasten/Analysis --- rudin/notes/Open and closed sets.md

 For this section, $X$ denotes a metric space with metric $d$, and any points or subsets we mention are considered to be elements or subsets of $X$.

-Recall the definitions of [[Metric spaces#_definition _ open set|open sets]] and [[Metric spaces#_definition _ closed set|closed sets]] in metric spaces.
+Recall the definitions of [[Analysis --- rudin/notes/Metric spaces#_definition _ open set|open sets]] and [[Analysis --- rudin/notes/Metric spaces#_definition _ closed set|closed sets]] in metric spaces.
 It turns out that open sets and closed sets are interesting in their own right and are incredibly useful.
 We will spend time learning why.

 ##### _examples:_ open sets